-CARL A. BRAUER, JR. Owner, Brauer Investment Company "Music is a gift from God to enrich our lives.
-Therefore, I enthusiastically support the University Musical Society in bringing great music to and a privilege.
-Together we will enrich and empower our community's youth to carry forward into future generations this fine tradition of artistic talents."
+CARL A. BRAUER, JR.

+Owner, Brauer

+Investment Company

+"Music is a gift from

+God to enrich our

+lives.
+Therefore, I

+enthusiastically support the University

+Musical Society in bringing great music to our community."

+DAVID G. LOESEL

+President, T.M.L.

+Ventures, Inc.

+"Café Marie's

+support of the

+University Musical

+Society Youth

-DAVID G. LOESEL President, T.M.L.
-Ventures, Inc. "Café Marie's support of the University Musical Society Youth Program is an honor
+Program is an honor